Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Applications

 \subsection{Birefringence}

 As a matter of principle, the formalism presented in this article encompasses birefringence as well.
-To demonstrate this, we consider here for the sake of simplicity the case of a {\itshape uniaxial birefringent material,} whose proper conductivity tensor is of the form
+Experimentally, a typical example for this type of behavior is given by rutile (TiO$_2$).
+For practical applications in the optical industry, such materials as $\alpha$-BBO (Ba(BO$_2$)$_2$), LiNbO$_3$, or LiTaO$_3$ are relevant examples.
+To demonstrate that birefringence can be described in our formalism, we consider here for the sake of simplicity the case of a {\itshape uniaxial birefringent material,} whose proper conductivity tensor is of the form

 where $\hat{\vec a}$ denotes a fixed unit vector in {\itshape real space}, the so-called {\itshape optical axis}.
 In this case, all direction-dependent refractive indices can be calculated analytically from our formalism.
 For this purpose, let us define the reference indices